Morland House (click arrows or drag to scroll through photos)

 The Inner Hall

-The Admiral's Room
+The Archbishop's Room

 Welcome to Morland House, in Cumbria’s Eden Valley

 Originally a Tudor vicarage (1500s), the house was extended in the Georgian period, and then substantially again in the 1870s and 1880s when it took on its present appearance.
-Since then it has been improved by the addition of 6 bathrooms, a new central heating system, and other modern comforts, to make a house which combines a formal dining room and drawing room with informal kitchen, sitting rooms and games room.
+Since then it has been improved by the addition of 6 bathrooms, a new smart central heating system, and other modern comforts, to make a house which combines a formal dining room and drawing room with informal kitchen, sitting rooms and games room.

 The house became the home of the Markham family in 1828, as it still is.
 Today three generations of the family are involved in owning and running it.

 Morland House is in Morland, an attractive village 8 miles south-east of Penrith, convenient for the M6, and central for the Lakes, Pennines, Yorkshire Dales, and Hadrian’s Wall.
 Penrith is the local shopping town and Keswick, Kendal and Carlisle are all about 25 miles (40 minutes) away.
 The nearest Lake is Ullswater, which is 11 miles (around 20 minutes).
 Direct trains run from London Euston to Penrith in 3 hours.